Baby wipe cocaine bust Laredo’s largest drug seizure in 20 years

 EL PASO, Texas (Border Report) — What should have been a shipment of baby wipes turned out to be a load of cocaine, the largest uncovered at a Laredo port of entry in two decades, border officials said.

 U.S. Customs and Border Protection said the cocaine arrived in a trailer last Friday, Aug.
-26, at the Colombia-Solidarity Bridge in Laredo, Texas, where a drug-sniffing dog alerted officers to 1,935 packages containing 1,533 pounds of cocaine.
+26, at the Colombia-Solidarity Bridge in Laredo, Texas, where a drug-sniffing dog alerted officers to 1,935 packages containing 1,533 pounds of the drug.

 With an estimated street value of $11.8 million, Randy Howe, director of CBP’s Laredo Office of Field Operations, called it a “colossal, record setting seizure.
 Largest Cocaine bust in 20 years!”